Operational Quantum Average-Case Distances: Abstract

 \section{Abstract}

 We introduce distance measures between quantum states, measurements, and channels based on their statistical distinguishability in generic experiments.
 Specifically, we analyze the average Total Variation Distance (TVD) between output statistics of protocols in which quantum objects are intertwined with random circuits and measured in a standard basis.
-We show that for circuits forming approximate 4-designs, the average TVDs can be approximated by simple explicit functions of the underlying objects -- the average-case distances (ACDs).
-We apply them to analyze the effects of noise in quantum advantage experiments and for efficient discrimination of high-dimensional states and channels without quantum memory.
-We argue that ACDs are better suited for assessing the quality of NISQ devices than common distance measures such as trace distance or the diamond norm.
+We show that for circuits forming approximate 4-designs, the average TVDs can be approximated by simple explicit functions of the underlying objects -- the average-case (AC) distances.
+We apply AC distances to analyze the effects of noise in quantum advantage experiments and for efficient discrimination of high-dimensional states and channels without quantum memory.
+We argue that AC distances are better suited for assessing the quality of NISQ devices than common distance measures such as trace distance or the diamond norm.

 \emph{\textbf{Introduction.}} In the era of Noisy Intermediate Scale Quantum (NISQ) devices \cite{Preskill2018}, it is instrumental to have figures of merit that quantify how close two quantum protocols are.
 The distance measures commonly used for this purpose, for example, in the context of quantum error correction \cite{DiamondNormQEC2019}, such as trace distance or diamond norm, have an operational interpretation in terms of \emph{optimal statistical distinguishability} between two quantum states, measurements, or channels \cite{Nielsen2010,Distances2005,bengtsson_zyczkowski_2006,Puchala2018optimal}.
 While it is natural to consider the optimal protocols when one wishes to distinguish between two objects, alas, in reality, such protocols might be not practical.
 For example, in general, they require high-depth, complicated quantum circuits \cite{ComplexityGrowthModels}.
 From a complementary perspective, quantum distances are often used to compare an \emph{ideal} implementation (of a state, measurement, or channel) with its \emph{noisy} experimental version.
 In this context, using the distances based on optimal distinguishability gives information about the worst-case performance of a device in question.
 This may be impractical as well -- it is not expected that the performance of typical experiments on a quantum device will be comparable to the worst-case scenario.